cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2023-12-12.md

 Besides supporting rendering Web Components, Preact allows its functional components to be exposed as a Web Component.
 We will not cover that behavior, but you can discover it in the [Preact Web Component Documentation](https://preactjs.com/guide/v10/web-components/#creating-a-web-component).
 Instead, we will focus on how to use Web Components with Preact in Deno Fresh.

 - Using the Preact `ref`....

+### Using TypeScript with a Custom Element in Fresh

+- Build required
+- Extending `JSX.IntrinsicElements` for custom element tags